Written by Dr.’s Kirk and Kelly Philpot-Riley’s parents:

 Riley was diagnosed with a Wilm’s Tumor in May 2006.
 Initial treatment required surgery to remove her right kidney and 6 months of outpatient chemotherapy.
-Routine follow up confirmed relapse of her cancer with metastasis to her lungs June 2007.
-Riley has been treated for her cancer with chemotherapy, radiation, surgeries and stem cell transplants.
-As of August 2010, Riley is facing her fourth relapse of her cancer.
+A routine follow up confirmed relapse of her cancer with metastasis to her lungs June 2007.
+Riley was treated for her cancer with chemotherapy, radiation, surgeries and stem cell transplants.
+In August 2010, Riley faced the fourth relapse of her cancer.

 Despite us both being physicians, Riley’s diagnosis of cancer threw us into a world of treatment that was difficult to navigate.
 Our medical experience is a blessing that helped us on this journey and also allowed us to see potential ways to help other families in similar situations.

 Working, caring for a child with a serious illness and taking care of 3 additional children can be overwhelming.
 Not until Riley’s relapse did we allow others to significantly help us along this journey.
 Facing almost 2 years of chemotherapy, we knew we could not do it alone.
 We asked friends, family and our church for help.
 The outpouring of support for Riley and our family has been overwhelming.
 Riley’s amazing fight has brought support from numerous individuals and churches throughout Greenville and the surrounding areas.
 So many people have stepped across typical boundaries of faith, race and financial backgrounds to offer their prayers and support.
 This support allows us to maintain a healthy home environment which has been conducive to our family’s well-being as well as Riley’s recovery.
 A friend coordinates our volunteers to help in times of need.
 Some examples include volunteers to stay with Riley at the hospital when we must be away, dinners for the family during her hospitalizations, babysitting the children at home to allow us both to be at the hospital if needed, and numerous other services provided by so many.